jehalladay/Infrared-Camera-Controller/README.md

 ### Data Collection and Storage

 The drivers are responsible for efficiently collecting data from the sensor array.
-The collected data is then stored in a well-structured manner, ensuring integrity and easy access.
-The project incorporates robust data storage mechanisms to handle the potentially large volume of data generated during the Dirigible's jungle expeditions.
+The collected data is then stored in a manner that suits the memory and computational constraints of the microcontrollers on the dirigible.
+Image data from the MP is much larger than the data from the infrared camera and the spectrometer, so we store the data in different ways.
+The MP data is stored in a compressed image format, while the infrared camera and spectrometer data are stored as raw numeric data.
+The data is stored in a on-board SQLite database.
+The dirigible will offload the data to a server when it is in range of a WiFi network or back at the servicing station.

 ### Configuration Files